The Augmented Scale | Guitar Lesson with Diagrams and Exercises

-The augmented scale is a hexatonic scale (six-notes scale).
+The augmented scale is a hexatonic scale (six-notes scale), the formula is 1 - #9 - 3 - 5 - #5 - 7.
 It is not one of the most used symmetric scales, theoretically you have to apply this scale over dominant seventh raised fifth chords (7#5) but it can be interesting to play it over any dominant seventh chord when you want to bring #5 color.
-It is a symmetrical scale that could be named a "minor third-half step scale" because it is made up of three minor thirds and a half-step cells, in other words it is a repeating sequence of minor thirds and minor seconds.
+The augmented scale is a symmetrical scale that could be named "minor third-half step scale" because it is made up of three minor thirds and a half-step cells, in other words it is a repeating sequence of minor thirds and minor seconds.
 You have to know that two augmented triads are making this scale.

 |C augmented scale||C||D#||E||G||G#||B|